kebedemeron905/ERPtoATP/Documentation.md

 ### 1.12 : Confirm that the hashed and actual purchase order values are in ATP using SQLDeveloper <br/>

 #### 1.12.1 : Open SQLDeveloper, and enter the ATP database credentials as shown below.
-Make sure you're NOT on the VPN <br/>
+Make sure you're NOT on the VPN.
+Test and Connect <br/>

 NOTE: For Configuration File, upload your ATP Wallet zip file.
 ![Homepage](Images/image1.96.png) <br/>